anabrid/pyanalog/fpaa/README.md

 * We don't yet model the internals of high-level computing parts yet, so the wiring instructions/descriptions lack a full modeling of the target machine.
-* We don't implement a serial client to the HyCon chip yet (Use some Perl scripting with `HyCon.pm`)